5 Coat Warning Signs of Illness in Dogs & Cats

 A simple phone note can hold two weeks of data without becoming burdensome.
 Photos should be taken in consistent lighting and distance, especially for hot spots and bald patches, because coat changes can look larger or smaller depending on angle.
 Owners should also note exposures: boarding, grooming, dog parks, wildlife contact, and creek swimming.
 These details often explain why symptoms return after seeming to settle.

-Misconception: a Negative Fecal Test Means No Parasites
+Does a Negative Fecal Test Mean No Parasites?

 Diagnostics: Why the Right Test Beats More Treatment